datastaxdevs/workshop-ai-as-api/README.md

 How do the values of `from_cache` look like now? (well, no surprises here).

 Take a look at the cache-reading logic in the `multiple_text_predictions` function code in `main.py`.
-Sometimes it pays off to carefuly avoid wasting CPU cycles.
+Sometimes it pays off to carefully avoid wasting CPU cycles.

 #### Call log